jayo-projects/jayo-stages/README.md

 ## The CompletableFuture paradox

-The `CompletableFuture` class is the only implementation of the CompletionStage in the JVM.
-This class is tightly coupled with the fork-join feature that aims to handle CPU-intensive tasks.
-Unless configured otherwise, by default a CompletableFuture uses the `ForkJoinPool.commonPool()` to execute all its async tasks.
+The `CompletableFuture` class is the only implementation of the `CompletionStage` interface provided by the JVM.
+Unless configured otherwise, by default a CompletableFuture uses the `ForkJoinPool.commonPool()` to schedule all its async tasks, which is shared across all other CompletableFutures and Parallel Streams in your application.

-But we often use want to asynchronously process IO tasks, `Promesse` simplifies that use-case by providing a minimal cancelable CompletionStage implementation.
+The Fork/Join Pool uses a work-stealing algorithm: each thread has its own queue of tasks, and idle threads "steal" tasks from busy threads' queues.
+This minimizes contention and maximizes CPU utilization.

+**Implication:** This makes CompletableFutures efficient for divide-and-conquer tasks (e.g., recursive computations), but less so for I/O-bound tasks.

+`Promesse` fills this gap by providing a cancelable `CompletionStage` implementation, adapted to run I/O-bound async tasks.

 ## License